SampSharp/openmp-sampsharp-x64-poc/README.md

 library for hash tables which are exposed in the open.mp API.
 Therefore we also provide proxy functions for a subset of functions exposed in its API.
 The component is currently fully functional on Windows, but lacks Linux support.
 2) The source generator generates various structures.
 The source generator generates the following code structures:
-   - Implementations of event handler infastructure (registration/unregistration) using the `[OpenMpEventHandler]` attribute
+   - Implementations of event handler infrastructure (registration/unregistration) using the `[OpenMpEventHandler]` attribute
    - P/Invokes + marshalling of functions exposed in the open.mp api using the `[OpenMpApi]` attribute
    - An `Initialize` entry point for the open.mp to invoke.
 The entry point should have a fixed namespace, class and